 This is where a seamless and smooth structure for ecommerce websites is extremely important.
 It takes visitors straight through to payment, with your compelling selling propositions moving them along.

 The answer to this question then, is VERY important, if you want positive responses and healthy business growth!

-Without having UX up front and central in your website design, lead conversion is a pipe dream, not a fruitful sales funnel.
+Without having UX up front and center in your website design, lead conversion is a pipe dream, not a fruitful sales funnel.